 However, it is not officially considered invasive at this time.

-For the most part, Sedum is happy whenever it grows in full sun, loamy, sandy soil.
+For the most part, the best growing Sedum is happy when enjoying full sun, and loamy, sandy soil.
 This hardy, attractive plant does well in the garden, in containers or as a houseplant.

 When outdoors, it draws butterflies and other pollinators.